heliomass/iTermNudge/README.md

 		I.e.
 		iterm_nudge --clear_badge
 		(note, this will override the --badge argument if both are supplied)

+	--tab-color
+		Change the colour of the current tab.
+Ca be one of:

+		    red, orange, yellow, green, blue, violet, gray

+		If an invalid colour is provided, it will fail silently

+	--tab-reset
+		Reset the colour

 	--force
 		Use this to output the escape codes even if $TERM_PROGRAM isn't